Unusual Bacteria: Strange Facts About Fascinating Microbes

 - Thermophilic bacteria live in hot environments

-- Hyperthermophilic bacteria live in extremely hot environments which have a temperature of at least 60°C (140°F).
+- Hyperthermophilic bacteria live in extremely hot environments that have a temperature of at least 60°C (140°F).
 The optimal temperature for these bacteria is greater than 80°C (176°F).

 - Some archaeons survive around deep-water vents at a temperature of greater than 100°C (212°F).
 The high pressure prevents the water from boiling.

-Bioluminescent bacteria are found in sea water, in sediments on the ocean bottom, on the bodies of dead and decaying marine animals and inside ocean creatures.
-Some marine animals have specialized light organs which contain bioluminescent bacteria.
+Bioluminescent bacteria are found in sea water, in sediments on the ocean bottom, on the bodies of dead and decaying marine animals, and inside ocean creatures.
+Some marine animals have specialized light organs that contain bioluminescent bacteria.

 The flashlight fish is nocturnal.
 It uses its light to communicate with other fish and to attract prey.
 The light also helps the fish to avoid predators.
 The predators are often confused by the light turning on and off and find it difficult to locate the fish as it changes direction in the water.

-The light of the flashlight fish is made by bacteria living in the light organ.
+The light is produced by bacteria living in the light organ.
 The bacteria contain a molecule called luciferin, which releases light when it reacts with oxygen.
-An enzyme called luciferase Is necessary for the reaction to happen.
-The bacteria benefit from living in the light organ of the flashlight fish by receiving nutrients and oxygen from the fish's blood.
+An enzyme called luciferase is necessary for the reaction to happen.
+The bacteria benefit from living in the light organ by receiving nutrients and oxygen from the fish's blood.

 Bacterial Communication and Quorum Sensing

-Bacteria communicate with each other via the transmission of signalling molecules between different bacterial cells.
-Signaling molecules are chemicals that are produced by bacteria and bind to receptors on the surface of other bacteria, triggering a response in the bacteria that receive the chemicals.
+Bacteria communicate with each other via the transmission of signaling molecules between different cells.
+Signaling molecules are chemicals that are produced by bacteria and bind to receptors on the surface of other bacteria, triggering a response in the ones that receive the chemicals.

-Researchers are discovering that many bacterial species are able to detect the amount of signalling molecule that is present in their environment in a process called quorum sensing.
-These species respond to a chemical signal only when the concentration of the signalling molecule reaches a specific level.
+Researchers are discovering that many bacterial species are able to detect the amount of a specific signaling molecule that is present in their environment in a process called quorum sensing.
+The species respond to a chemical signal only when the concentration of the molecule reaches a specific level.

-If only a few bacteria are present in an area, the level of signalling molecule is too low and the bacteria don't respond to its presence.
-If a sufficient number of bacteria are present, however, they produce enough signalling molecule to trigger a response.
+If only a few bacteria are present in an area, the level of the signaling molecule is too low and the bacteria don't respond to its presence.
+If a sufficient number of bacteria are present, however, they produce enough of the molecule to trigger a specific response.
 All the bacteria then respond in the same way at the same time.
-The bacteria indirectly detect their population density and change their behavior when a "quorum" is present.
+The bacteria indirectly detect their population density and change their behaviour when a "quorum" is present.

 Bacteria in the Hawaiian Bobtail Squid Light Organ

-Both the bacteria and the squid benefit from the relationship between the two organisms.
-The squid is camouflaged when it's most active and the bacteria use nutrients in the light organ as food.
+Both the bacteria and the squid benefit from their relationship.
+The squid is camouflaged when it's active.
+The bacteria use amino acids and sugars in the light organ as food.
 They are also protected while they are inside the squid.